-Let’s take a look at The Weird Sisters by Eleanor Brown from a writer’s perspective.
-(The discussion began here.)
+Let’s take a look at The Art of Racing in the Rain by Garth Stein from a writer’s perspective.
+The discussion began here.

 This post contains spoilers.